 You can read more about shaving creams in this in-depth guide.

-One of the downsides of using traditional shaving creams if you call it a downside would be the need for a shaving brush.
+One of the downsides of using traditional shaving creams if you call it a disadvantage would be the need for a shaving brush.

-One of the biggest benefits of a shaving brush would be even application of cream so that it goes between the strands of hair.
+One of the most significant benefits of a shaving brush would be even application of cream so that it goes between the strands of hair.

-It also helps lift hair follicles up which in turn allow the blade an easier time cutting.
+It also helps lift hair follicles up, which in turn allows the blade an easier time cutting.
 If you use your hands, the opposite could happen – instead of lifting hairs up, you flatten it.

-A lot of the high quality creams will require you to use a shaving brush to get the best results but you can still use your hands but don’t expect the same result.
+A lot of high-quality creams will require you to use a shaving brush to get the best results, but you can still use your hands but don’t expect the same result.

-Price of these tools range from $10 to hundreds of dollars.
-But the good news is you don’t have to spend three figures for a good brush.
+The price of these tools ranges from $10 to hundreds of dollars.
+But the good news is you don’t have to spend three figures on a good brush.
 You can purchase something decent for as little as $12.

-The reason why these products have alcohol is because it kills bacteria that could potentially cause infection.
+The reason why these products have alcohol is that it kills bacteria that could potentially cause infection.